tbreslein/capturedlambda/src/pages/posts/programming-in-physics.md

 control, project structure (in terms of the team as well as the source code), and proper testing, but I think this view is incredibly misguided.

 This whole post is basically just a big rant about the state of "programming in physics".
-I was the same a couple of years ago, and I don't think of myself as a "good" software dev, but I also don't think you need to be one to understand the absolute state of it in physics.
+I was what I would now call a "typical physics programmer", and I don't think of myself as a "good" software developer now, but I also don't think you need to be one to understand the absolute state of software in physics.

-## 1. The context
+## 1. what do physicists need programming for

-Let's get you up to speed on what that "state" even is.
-Let's frist talk about what physicists need programming for in the first place, or at least what some of them need it for.
+Let's first provide a bit of context, by talking about what programming is used for in physics.

-### 1.1 what do physicists need programming for

 First and foremost, not every field in physics is the same when it comes to the kind of programming they do.